 He secured a patent for the product and began what would initially be a "very, very, very difficult” process to market and sell it.

 Krause almost got "frustrated enough to quit” but then had his first break when a close friend allowed him to put the product in five different ShopRite’s he owned in the Philadelphia area.
 Yet, as shoppers within those stores weren’t inherently "looking for the latest in sponge technology” Krause began setting up little kiosks and putting on "little dog and pony shows.”

 With his charming zeal for the product along with the Scrub Daddy’s unique functionality, they did begin to sell, but Krause realized he needed mass advertising to continue to grow.
 The problem?
 Like essentially all entrepreneurs, he didn’t have the money to do it.

-His next “big break,” however, arrived in 2012 in the form of front page story on the Philadelphia Inquirer.
+His next "big break,” however, arrived in 2012 in the form of a front page story on the Philadelphia Inquirer.
 This garnered attention not only from about a million and half readers, but from the broadcasting network, QVC.